happymelonbox/green_book/README.md

 *        rake db:migrate

 #   For trialing, GreenBook can be seeded by running:
-*        rake db:seed.
+*        rake db:seed

 To use GreenBook as a new user, a child must be added followed by the child's birth details (these can be edited later).

 I hope that GreenBook is able there to help those who have enough on their plate already.

-Any questions or suggestions please contact me via https://github.com/happymelonbox/green_book Justin
+Any questions or suggestions please contact me via https://github.com/happymelonbox/green_book .
+Justin.